chromium/chromium/docs/adding_to_third_party.md

 (it's better for us to be notified of false-positive vulnerabilities than false-negatives).

+**Shipped**
+Your README.chromium should also specify whether your third party dependency will be shipped as part of a final binary.
+The "Shipped" field replaces the now deprecated special value of "NOT_SHIPPED" which was previously allowed in the "License File" field.
+This use is no longer supported and if your third party dependency includes a license you should also use the "Licence File" field to reference it, regardless of whether it is shipped or not.

 ### Add a LICENSE file and run related checks

 You need a LICENSE file.
 Example: